kernelkit/infix/doc/boot.md

 ### GRUB

 Used on _x86_64_ based systems.
 Neither the _integrity_ nor the _authenticity_ of the Infix image is verified.
-It only intended to provide a way of booting a [Disk Image](#disk-image), such that a standard [System Upgrade](#system-upgrade) can be performed on virtualized instances.
+It is only intended to provide a way of booting a [Disk Image](#disk-image), such that a standard [System Upgrade](#system-upgrade) can be performed on virtualized instances.